Michael Kato

 The pipeline is built with Blender’s Geometry Nodes and a little shader magic.
 It works like so:

-1. Mesh to Point Cloud - The input mesh is converted to a point cloud, distributing points across the surface.
+1. Mesh to Point Cloud - The input mesh is converted to a point cloud.

-2. Nearest-Neighbor Connections - Each point connects to its closest neighbors via splines, forming the initial connection.
+2. Nearest-Neighbor Connections - Each point connects to its closest neighbors via splines.

-3. Subdivide + Noise - The splines are subdivided and random noise is applied to each control point, creating an electric feel.
+3. Subdivide + Noise - The splines are subdivided and random noise is applied to create an electric feel.

 4. Cylinder Extrusion - A cylinder is extruded along each spline path.

-6. Shader Hookup - In the material, the stored color attribute is extracted and piped into the emissive channel to give the electical arc a color.
+6. Shader Hookup - The stored color attribute is piped into the emissive channel.

 The Node Graph